SERVICE NO: 2871

 On 10 October 1917, the 50th Battalion arrived at Ypres then marched to Broodseinde Ridge.
 Over the next few days, they faced several attacks.
 On 17 October the fighting was described as “hostile” with shelling very active into the night.
 Shelling was quieter the following day but reached a higher than normal level by 10.30pm on 18 October.
 Sometime in this barrage on 18 October, George Lance was killed.

 Charlotte learnt of the death of George on 8 November 1917.
-While she was dealing with Base Records and the mix up with George’s name, she mentioned she had not heard from her other son Alex, despite having written letters to him.
+While she was dealing with Base Records and the mix up with George’s name, she mentioned she had not heard from her son Alex Scott, despite having written letters to him.
 An investigation followed and on 14 December Charlotte received information that Alex was killed on 26 August 1916 at Mouquet Farm but due to an incorrect address on his Attestation papers, she had not been notified.
-For Charlotte, those late few months of 1917 were spent on administrative matters when she should have been grieving the loss of two sons.
+For Charlotte, those last few months of 1917 were spent on administrative matters when she should have been grieving the loss of two sons.

 Charlotte was told the name Lance Basille had to stay on George’s memorial plaque and medals, however, it was agreed to having the memorial scroll made out in the correct name of George Basil Lance.